enkidevs/curriculum/CSS/HTML and CSS Basics/css-basics/css-specificity.md

 ```
 But upon compilation we don't get our Saleen highlighted.
 And after looking through *CSS* document we find:
 ```
-ul#dream-garage li {
+#dream-garage li {
    font-weight: normal;
    font-size: 12px;
    color: black;
 }
 ```
-In this case *id "dream-garage"* selector is more **specific** than *class "favourite"* which neutralises effect of the latter.
+In this case, the id selector *"dream-garage"* is more **specific** than the *"favorite" class*, which effectively overrides the effect of the latter.
-**Specificity** determines which selector affects desired piece of *HTML* code, this goes in addition to *cascading*.
+**Specificity** determines which selector affects desired piece of *HTML* code and this goes in addition to *cascading*.
 Let's take a look at four different selector attributes and the *CSS* inline styling:
  - Inline styles
  - IDs
  - Classes, attributes and pseudo-classes
  - classesElements and pseudo-elements

 The ones at the bottom have the lowest *specificity* and are overridden by the styling under higher attributes.
 The way to calculate the *specificity* of a selector is to calculate the amount of each of the above attributes, the one with most of them wins.

+To put everything in terms of *cascading* (about which you should remember that styles defined later in the CSS file are the ones used): if selector A has a *higher specificity* than selector B, with A and B both defined in the same CSS file, A would effectively be placed below B.

 **NOTE: even 1 of more *specific* attributes counts more than any number of less *specific* attributes.**